Yunfei-J/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\*

-Hard to differentiate users when more than 2 people are within the detection range Add pointer arrows to indicate the direction of potential matches Examine the feasibility of this product profile picture for each user could be removed
+- Hard to differentiate users when more than 2 people are within the detection range <br />
+- Add pointer arrows to indicate the direction of potential matches <br />
+- Examine the feasibility of this product<br />
+- profile picture for each user could be removed

 ## Make it your own